coralmocquot/mac/README.md

 ## ⚙️ How to contribute

 The MAC is an open-source project.
 We are committed to a fully transparent development process and appreciate highly any contributions.
-Whether you are helping us fix bugs, proposing new features, improving our documentation or spreading the word - we would love to have you as part of the MAC community.
+Whether you are helping us to fix bugs, proposing new features, improving our documentation or spreading the word - we would love to have you as part of the MAC community.

 Please refer to our [Contribution Guidelines](https://github.com/getmanfred/mac/blob/master/CONTRIBUTING.md) and [Code of Conduct](https://github.com/getmanfred/mac/blob/master/code_of_conduct.md).